prisoner rights lawyer

 Charles is a former Board Member of the respected human rights group California Prison Focus which has defended and advanced the rights of prisoners in California for nearly 20 years.
 CPF can be found at www.prisons.org

-Charles also appears as co-host and co-producer on 89.5FM KPOO every week in the longest running radio program in the nation dedicated to prisoner issues.
+Charles was co-host and co-producer on 89.5FM KPOO every week in the longest running radio program in the nation dedicated to prisoner issues.
 Listen every Thursday from 11AM to Noon at 89.5FM in San Francico or at www.kpoo.com.

 I am a public interest attorney who fights for the rights of prisoners in California.
 My greatest joy as an attorney and in life is having freed hundreds of prisoners.